ranlo/check-google-user/README.md

 Usage

-The script supports reading from command line or from stdin
+The script accepts input from either the command line or stdin

 `python3 ./calcheck.py email1 email2 ... emailn`